trace-martin/random-generated-password-chw3/README.md

 After clicking, you will be prompted to select ***between 8*** - ***128 characters***. <br><br>
 If you choose a number outside of that range, you will be given an error message and must restart by clicking the generate password button again.<br><br>
-After selecting an acceptable amount of characters, you will then be prompted to select, if you want, lowercase letters, uppercase letters, numbers, and special characters. <br>
+After selecting an acceptable amount of characters, you will then be prompted to select, if you want, lowercase letters, uppercase letters, numbers, and special characters. <br><br>

 ![Screen Shot 2023-03-13 at 7 49 27 PM](https://user-images.githubusercontent.com/123417800/224871694-8a1d379b-9a7b-47e8-8f8a-653a338a5791.png)
 ![Screen Shot 2023-03-13 at 7 53 47 PM](https://user-images.githubusercontent.com/123417800/224875200-f44a3189-b594-4781-8796-b6fd04f538d6.png)
 ![Screen Shot 2023-03-13 at 7 53 29 PM](https://user-images.githubusercontent.com/123417800/224875567-1f968a07-76f4-47ea-85e4-7f2643cc2316.png)

+<br><br>
 ***YOU MUST*** choose at least ***one*** argument for the program to run.<br><br>
 If you fail to choose one, then the program will again give you an error message but this time instead of having to re-click the button,<br>
-you will simply have to restart from question #1 (how many characters long do you want the password to be?).<br>
+you will simply have to restart from question #1 (how many characters long do you want the password to be?).<br><br>

 ![Screen Shot 2023-03-13 at 7 54 04 PM](https://user-images.githubusercontent.com/123417800/224875032-b14605d1-24fa-4dd7-b8fd-331238bf66dd.png)

 <br>
-Once you have fulfilled the requirements for the “algorithm” to run, then your password will be displayed in the text box where you will be able to highlight and copy.<br>
+Once you have fulfilled the requirements for the “algorithm” to run, then your password will be displayed in the text box where you will be able to highlight and copy.<br><br>

 ![Screen Shot 2023-03-13 at 8 15 56 PM](https://user-images.githubusercontent.com/123417800/224878729-44f3f780-b7c5-400b-9252-8d5f01f6375c.png)